-Malaga is a famous city and capital of the Costa del Sol
+Malaga is the capital of the Costa del Sol

-- The Picasso Museum located close to the Cathedral.
+- Spend a morning at the Picasso Museum located close to the Cathedral.

 - Malaga's tapas bars located around the old quarter.